solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 The replica consists of the following major components:

-The `ReplicaSlotConfirmationRequestor`: this service is responsible for periodically sending the request `ReplicaUpdatedSlotsRequest` to its peer validator or replica for the latest slots.
+The `ReplicaSlotConfirmationRequestor`: this service is responsible for periodically sending the request `ReplicaSlotConfirmationRequest` to its peer validator or replica for the latest slots.
 It specifies the latest slot (last_replicated_slot) for which the replica has already fetched the accounts information for.
 This maintains the ReplWorkingSlotSet and manages the lifecycle of BankForks, BlockCommitmentCache (for the highest confirmed slot) and the optimistically confirmed bank.

-The `ReplicaSlotConfirmationServer`: this service is responsible for serving the `ReplicaUpdatedSlotsRequest` and sends the `ReplicaUpdatedSlotsResponse` back to the requestor.
+The `ReplicaSlotConfirmationServer`: this service is responsible for serving the `ReplicaSlotConfirmationRequest` and sends the `ReplicaSlotConfirmationResponse` back to the requestor.
 The response consists of a vector of new slots the validator knows of which is later than the specified last_replicated_slot.
 This service also runs in the main validator.
 This service gets the slots for replication from the BankForks, BlockCommitmentCache and OptimiscallyConfirmBank.